BA (Yale), MA, PhD (Harvard)

 ‘Political Theology in the 19th Century’.
 In The Oxford Handbook of Political Theology, edited by Shaun Casey and Michael Kessler.
 Oxford: Oxford University Press, forthcoming.

 ‘Kantian Constructivism, Autonomy, and Religious Ethics’.
-In Constructivism and Religious Ethics, edited by Kevin Jung.
-London: Routledge, forthcoming.
+In Religious Ethics and Constructivism: A Metaethical Inquiry, edited by Kevin Jung, 104-127.
+London: Routledge, 2018.

 ‘Making Faith One’s Own: Kevin Hector’s Defense of Modern Theology’, Harvard Theological Review 109 no. 4 (2016): 637-649.